ricsanfre/pi-cluster/docs/_docs/logging.md

   - <host>: hostanme
   - <process> and <PID> identifies the process generating the log
 ```
+Fluentbit/fluentd custom parser need to be configured to parse this kind of logs.

 {{site.data.alerts.end}}

-## Fluentbit/Fluentd Forwarder and Aggregation Architecture
+## Forwarder/Aggregator Log Architecture

-From all the [common architecture patterns with Fluentbit and Fluentd](https://fluentbit.io/blog/2020/12/03/common-architecture-patterns-with-fluentd-and-fluent-bit/), forwarder/aggregator architecture will be deployed in the cluster.
+Forwarder/aggregator architecture pattern will be implemented with Fluentbit/Fluentd

 ![forwarder-aggregator-architecture](https://fluentbit.io/images/blog/blog-forwarder-aggregator.png)

-This pattern includes having a lightweight instance deployed on edge, generally where data is created, such as Kubernetes nodes, virtual machines or baremetal servers.
-These forwarders do minimal processing and then use the forward protocol to send data to a much heavier instance of Fluentd or Fluent Bit.
-This heavier instance, known as the aggregator, may perform more filtering and processing before routing to the appropriate backend(s).
+This pattern includes having a lightweight instance deployed on edge (forwarder), generally where data is created, such as Kubernetes nodes, virtual machines or baremetal servers.
+These forwarders do minimal processing and then use the forward protocol to send data to a much heavier instance of Fluentd or Fluent Bit (aggregator).
+This heavier instance may perform more filtering and processing before routing to the appropriate backend(s).

 **Advantages**